Brief for entry stage of competition

 - Only the names of those selected for the semi-finals and finals will be publicised.
 We do not make public the names of any entrants not selected for the semi-finals and finals.

-- Entries must be received by no later than midnight on Tuesday 31st July 2018.
+- Entries must be received by no later than midnight on the specified closing date.
 There will be no extension to this closing date.

 - The judges’ decision is final and no correspondence will be entered into.